graphql/graphql-spec/spec/Section 5 -- Validation.md

 }
 ```

-Likewise, it is valid for both an operation and a fragment to define a variable
+Likewise, it is valid for a fragment to define a variable with a name that
-with the same name:
+is also defined on an operation:

 ```graphql example
 query C($atOtherHomes: Boolean) {